AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 *.{png,jpg,jpeg,gif,webp,woff,woff2} binary
 ```

 Now, after committing this file, the final step is to renormalize all your line endings for any files that were checked into git **prior** to the addition of `.gitattributes`.
-You can do that with the following command [since Git 2.16](https://stackoverflow.com/a/50645024/5323344):
+You can do that with the following command [since git 2.16](https://stackoverflow.com/a/50645024/5323344):

 {% include codeHeader.html %}
 ```
 git add --renormalize .
 ```

 This reformats all your files according to the rules defined in your `.gitattributes` config.
-If previously committed files are using `CRLF` in Git's index and are converted to `LF` as a result of this renormalization, their line endings will be updated in the index, and those files will be staged for a commit.
+If previously committed files are using `CRLF` in git's index and are converted to `LF` as a result of this renormalization, their line endings will be updated in the index, and those files will be staged for a commit.
 The only thing left to do is to commit those changes and push them to your repo.
 From that point onward, anytime a new file is introduced, its line endings will be checked in (and checked out) as `LF`.

 #### Git Line Endings: Working Tree vs. Index